 Businesses are increasingly leveraging live video streaming for their marketing operations.
 The global enterprise video market is expected to reach $40.84 billion by 2022.
 Now, do the math–this represents an annual growth rate of more than 20 percent.
 In light of this ongoing trend, this article compares enterprise video streaming solutions for OTT operations and marketing strategy.

 Specifically, we’ll review several key features for enterprise video streaming solutions.
 For each feature, we’ll also compare a variety of streaming platforms on the market today.
 In particular, our goal is to help you understand which streaming solutions offer which features—and at what price point.
 We’ll also discuss live streaming pricing in particular.
-That way, you have all the elements you need to make the right choice for your business.
+That way, you have all the elements you need to choose the right enterprise video platform for your business.

 Now, let’s take a quick look at the enterprise video streaming solutions features under review.
 Then, we’ll dive right into the first feature analysis below.